IndranilPalit24/Data_Analysis/README.md

 # Data_Analysis
-In this Repository I have covered two libraries(mentioned below) using Python and Jupyter
+In this Repository I have covered two libraries namely Pandas and Matplotlib using Python and Jupyter
-     -  Pandas
-     - Matplotlib